johnnylasagna/johnnylasagna/README.md

 - A program in C that prints fibonacci numbers of any length
 - A custom lyric video generator using raylib in c++ for one of my songs
+- A calendar app that displays the current month